shlomif/shlomif-tech-diary/joss-whedon-accusations-and-advice.md

-Worse: older, experienced, and/or acclaimed screenwriters, have also met enough inspirers to convert to "the dark side" and start thinking and writing in terms of such fanfic and cannot be bothered to massage it into Hollywood's draconian, finicky and yet - boring (no images, embedded YouTube videos, hyperlinks, emoji, etc.) format. "ageism" works both ways: WhatsApp and Instagram were bought by facebook because it was believed children avoided facebook.com because their parents were there, but parents were smart enough to learn Instagram
+Worse: older, experienced, and/or acclaimed screenwriters, have also met enough inspirers to convert to "the dark side" and start thinking and writing in terms of such fanfic and cannot be bothered to massage it into Hollywood's draconian, finicky and yet - boring (no images, embedded YouTube/etc. videos, hyperlinks, emoji, etc.) format. "ageism" works both ways: WhatsApp and Instagram were bought by facebook because it was believed children avoided facebook.com because their parents were there, but parents were smart enough to learn Instagram